Photo of Robert Smith of The Cure

 Boys Don’t Cry (1979)

-This was a US compilation of the band’s first LP, Three Imaginary Boys, with adjacent singles added and filler tracks excised.
-US retoolings of UK albums can be questionable - the gold standard being Capitol’s nonsensical handling of the Beatles’ early albums - but Boys Don’t Cry turns out to be a superior listen.
-My favourite songs are Fire in Cairo and Three Imaginary Boys.
-As an aside, Boys Don’t Cry was on heavy rotation during the winter I turned 17.
-Other associations from the time: the taste of Montana “Blenheimer” Reisling casked wine (class!) and Mahler’s 6th Symphony.
-Happy, happy memories.
+The style is snappy if slightly weedy post-punk, and my favourite songs are Fire in Cairo and Three Imaginary Boys.
+As an aside, this album was on heavy rotation during the winter I turned 17.
+Other associations from this time: the taste of Montana “Blenheimer” Reisling casked wine (class!) and Mahler’s 6th Symphony.
+Good times?
+Well, “times”, certainly…

 17 Seconds (1980)